Sofia Gyllenhielm: Life

 The wedding was held at Vadstena in Östergötland on 14 January 1580.
 It was a grand ceremony with many guests, and during the ceremony a church gallery collapsed under the weight of the congregation, resulting in the death of one person.
 This was interpreted by Catholics present as a divine verdict on heretics.

 In 1581, Gyllenhielm accompanied her spouse to his command in Swedish Estonia.

-She died giving birth to Jacob, at Reval, in 1583.
+She was constantly pregnant during her marriage and died after giving birth to her second son Jacob at Reval in 1583.

 Issue

-Pontus De la Gardie and Sofia Gyllenhielm had three children:
+Pontus De la Gardie and Sofia Gyllenhielm had three children who all survived childhood: